Committee members

 Paula Clemens - Clinical Representative

 Paula has a career-long interest in the muscular dystrophies spanning clinical care, basic research and clinical research endeavors.
-Over the last 12 years, she has been a site PI and study chair for studies conducted by the multi-center clinical trial network comprised of 26 centers worldwide, the Cooperative International Neuromuscular Research Group (CINRG).
-Paula’s leadership roles in CINRG include serving as the Medical Director currently, chairing multiple clinical studies (2 currently) and chairing the Publications Subcommittee, whose function is to manage data requests and review of manuscripts and presentations for the CINRG network.
+She is experienced as a site PI and study chair for studies conducted by the multi-center clinical trial network comprised of more than 25 centers worldwide, the Cooperative International Neuromuscular Research Group (CINRG).

 Sven Dittrich - Clinical Representative